Overview of LLP Registration in India

 The process to establish an LLP contains numerous steps, which are as follows:

-All partners of the LLP have to apply for a Digital Signature Certificate (DSC) from a certifying authority to digitally sign and fill the online forms.
+All partners, Designated Partners of the LLP, have to obtain a Digital Signature Certificate (DSC) from a certifying authority to digitally sign the online forms for incorporating the LLP.

 Name Checklist for LLP

-- The name should be unique, identical, and similar to an existing company or LLP name.
+- The name should be unique and not identical or similar to an existing company or LLP name.

-- The name should reflect the nature of the business or the activity which is to be carried out in the LLP.
+- The name should reflect the nature of the business or the activity that is to be carried out in the LLP.

 - Do not use the words prohibited by the Ministry of Corporate Affairs.